Activated zero-error classical communication over quantum channels assisted with quantum no-signalling correlations: Introduction

 A fundamental problem of information theory is to determine the capacity of a communication channel, which describes the capability of the channel for delivering information from the sender to the receiver.
 Shannon first discussed this problem in the zero-error setting and described the zero-error capacity of a channel as the maximum rate at which it can be used to transmit information perfectly \cite{Shannon1956}.
 It is well-known that the Shannon zero-error capacity is extremely difficult to compute even for very simple classical channels.
-Nevertheless, this capacity is upper bounded by the celebrated Lov\'asz $\vartheta$ function which is efficiently computable by semidefinite programming \cite{Lovasz1979}.
+Nevertheless, this capacity is upper bounded by the Lov\'asz $\vartheta$ function \cite{Lovasz1979} which is efficiently computable by semidefinite programming \cite{Vandenberghe1996}.

 Recently the zero-error information theory has been studied in the quantum setting and many interesting phenomena were observed.
-For instance, it was shown that shared entanglement can sometimes improve the zero-error classical capacity of a classical channel \cite{CLMW2010, LMMO+2012}.
-Furthermore, both the zero-error classical and quantum capacities can be super-activated \cite{DS2008, Duan2009, CCH2009, CS2012}.
-Another notable fact is that the entanglement-assisted zero-error classical capacity of a classical channel is also upper-bounded by the Lov\'asz $\vartheta$ function \cite{Beigi2010,DSW2010}, and this result can be generalized to quantum setting by using a quantum version of Lov\'asz $\vartheta$ function \cite{DSW2010}.
+For instance, it was shown that shared entanglement could sometimes improve the zero-error capacity of a classical channel \cite{Cubitt2010, Leung2012}, and the entanglement-assisted zero-error channel coding was studied in \cite{Piovesan2015,Briet2015,Stahlke2014}.
+Furthermore, both the zero-error classical and quantum capacities can be super-activated \cite{Duan2008a, Duan2009, Cubitt2011a, Cubitt2012}.
+Another notable fact is that the entanglement-assisted zero-error capacity of a classical channel is also upper-bounded by the Lov\'asz $\vartheta$ function \cite{Beigi2010,Duan2013}, and this result can be generalized to quantum setting by using a quantum version of Lov\'asz $\vartheta$ function \cite{Duan2013}.
+Recently the separation between the quantum Lov\'asz $\vartheta$ function and entanglement-assisted zero-error capacity of quantum channels was shown in \cite{Wang2016f}, while the case of classical channels remains unknown.